MA History and Economics

 Introducing MA History and Economics

-While economics is concerned with the mechanisms and incentives affecting resource allocation, history adds its concerns with wider political and other forms and sources of change.
+While economics is concerned with the mechanisms and incentives affecting resource allocation, history adds its concerns with wider political and other sources of change.

 History provides specific insights into why change occurs when it does.
-It also emphases the differing contexts in which ideas emerge and in which they are used.
+It also emphasises the differing contexts in which ideas emerge and in which they are used.

-- one covering historical skills, which examines the nature of history as an academic discipline and the methods and skills required for historical research
+- take a compulsory skills course examining the nature of history as an academic discipline and the methods and skills required for historical research

 - two in economics

 - one on historiography that will build on the skills course in Year 1